ClosedLoopAI/blog/_posts/2019-06-17-Social Media Marketing in the Aerospace Industry.md

 Although overloaded, this term has a specific technical meaning in social media.
 A document is a “post” or entry on a social media site, submitted at a specific time.
 A good example is a “tweet” on the Twitter platform.
 Even though such an entry is very short and hardly qualifies as a “document” in the traditional sense of the word, it is referred to as a social media *document*.

 ### Hashtags
 A hashtag serves as a classifier of a document.
 A document could have more than one hashtag, or it could have none.
-Hashtags need to start with the “#” character followed by a number of characters excluding spaces and punctuation, for example, #aerospaceengineering, or #AerospaceEngineering but *not* #aerospace engineering.
+Hashtags need to start with the “#” character followed by a number of characters excluding spaces and punctuation, for example, `#aerospaceengineering`, or `#AerospaceEngineering` but *not* `#aerospace engineering`.
 Users of social media platforms are often allowed to invent their own hashtags.

 ### Analysis of social media data